ashish3x3/wikipedia-commons/README.md

 wikipedia-commons
 =================

-Android application for Upload Photos from Android device to Marathi Wikipedia
+Android application for Upload Photos,creating and updating articles from Android device to Marathi Wikipedia

 * -You has to be registered member of Wikipedia. -Go to Gallery
 * -Select image or capture new image -Share it via "Share MarathiWikipedia"